xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 ![In the Application Settings section, the previously mentioned key / value pairs are called out with a purple line.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image35.png 'ApplicationSettings section')

-5. Select **Save**
+5. Select **Save**.

     ![Screenshot of the Save icon.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image36.png 'Save icon')

 6.  _Optional steps_, only if you wish to debug the functions locally on your development machine:

     a.
-Update the local.settings.json file with the same values
+Update the local.settings.json file with the same values.

     b.
 Update the AzureWebJobsStorage and AzureWebJobsDashboard values in local.settings.json with those found under Application settings for the Function App.
 Save your changes.